 Selection Regime

 We performed a laboratory natural selection experiment (Fuller et al., 2005) on high-sugar diets without selecting for any phenotype.
-High-sugar diets are known to have high fitness costs (Musselman et al., 2011; Na et al., 2013; Pallares, Lea, et al., 2020) and by allowing our populations to directly evolve on this, we explore the adaptation to this deleterious effect.
-To do this, we subdivided our mapping population into 6 replicate populations, 3 of which were placed on a standard media and 3 of which were placed on high-sugar media.
-The standard media consists of 8% glucose, 8% yeast, 1.2% agar, 0.04% phosphoric acid, and 0.4% propionic acid.
-High-sugar media follows the same recipe as standard media with the addition of 12% glucose resulting in a total of 20% glucose.
+High-sugar diets are known to have high fitness costs (Musselman et al., 2011; Na et al., 2013; Pallares, Lea, et al., 2020) and by allowing our populations to directly evolve under this physiological stress, we explore the adaptation to this deleterious effect.
+To do this, we subdivided our mapping population into 6 replicate populations, 3 of which were placed on a standard medium and 3 of which were placed on high-sugar medium.
+The standard medium consists of 8% glucose, 8% yeast, 1.2% agar, 0.04% phosphoric acid, and 0.4% propionic acid.
+High-sugar medium follows the same recipe as standard media with the addition of 12% glucose resulting in a total of 20% glucose.
 Each population is placed in a population cage (BugDorm #4F3030) and maintained at ~5000 individuals for ~120 generations.
-Each generation was seeded from an egg lay, on fresh bottles of the respective diet, at 5-6 days post-eclosion.
-After pupation but before eclosion, bottles were moved to new cages and opened.
+Each generation was seeded from an egg lay, on ten xx ml plastic bottles with xx ml of the respective diet, at 5-6 days post-eclosion.
+After pupation but before eclosion, bottles were cleared of adults, moved to new cages and opened.
 Following each egg lay, individuals were collected and stored at -80C for subsequent sequencing.

 Library preparation and sequencing